Lorak-mmk/EchoConnect/libecho/docs/sender.md

-Below there is more details about how it works under the hood.
+Below there are more details about how it works under the hood.

 <br>